LlamaFlowJs/LlamaFlowJs/examples/pinecone-vector-store/README.md

 > `npx tsx pinecone-vector-store/load-docs.ts data`

 where data is the directory containing your input files.
-Using the _data_ directory in the example above will read all of the files in that directory using the LlamaFlow default readers for each file type.
+Using the _data_ directory in the example above will read all of the files in that directory using the llamaflowjs default readers for each file type.

 **NOTE**: Sending text chunks as part of the Pinecone metadata means that upsert API calls can get arbitrarily large.
 Set the **PINECONE_CHUNK_SIZE** environment variable to a smaller value if the load script fails